RareSkills/certora-book/content/certora-constraining-ghosts-in-invariants.md

-# Constraining Ghosts In Invariants
+# Constraining Ghosts in Invariants

 In the previous chapter, we saw how unconstrained ghost variables can lead to false positives.
 We also learned how a `require` statement can be used to effectively constrain ghost values within rules.